-Fortunately for the bulls, a number of potential catalysts exist that could propel prices through congestion zones and, eventually, into the uncharted waters of new record highs.
+Fortunately for the bulls, several potential catalysts exist that could propel prices through congestion zones and, eventually, into the uncharted waters of new record highs.
 Below you will find some likely catalysts for the next major leg higher in precious metals.

 Catalyst # 1: Technical Breakouts on the Charts